GSA-TTS/identity-site/content/_en/help/manage-your-account/delete-your-account.md

 * You realize you have multiple accounts using different email addresses and you want to have one account
 * You are locked out of your account and have lost access to your authentication methods
-* You no longer need a login.gov account
+* You no longer need a Login.gov account

 __If you delete your account:__
 * We'll delete your email address, password, and phone number
-* You won't be able to securely access partner agencies who require a login.gov account
+* You won't be able to securely access partner agencies who require a Login.gov account

-After you delete your account, you will not be able to sign in to the government applications that you normally use your login.gov account to access.
-You will not lose your information in those applications, but you will need a new login.gov account to be able to sign in to those applications.
+After you delete your account, you will not be able to sign in to the government applications that you normally use your Login.gov account to access.
+You will not lose your information in those applications, but you will need a new Login.gov account to be able to sign in to those applications.

 __If you do have access to your authentication methods, follow these steps to delete your account:__